caitmcdonald/felv_rnaseq/001_rnaseq_pipeline_notes.md

 We could try running WGCNA to look at how LTR copy number affects expression because WGCNA is good for correlating expression with continuous variables.
 However, we can’t use WGCNA for sample sizes \<15…

+I tried running WGCNA using [wgcna.R](workflow/scripts/wgcna.R), however, as expected, the model fit is really bad (R^2 of network topology fit is \<0.7 for both PMBCs and fibroblasts), and results are unstable.